Klobuchar urges Biden to pick nonwhite woman as running mate

-CHICAGO (AP) — Amy Klobuchar said Thursday that she was dropping out of the running to be vice president and urging Democrat Joe Biden to select a woman of color instead.
+CHICAGO (AP) — Amy Klobuchar says she is dropping out of the running to be vice president and urging Democrat Joe Biden to select a woman of color instead.

 “I think this is a moment to put a woman of color on that ticket,” Klobuchar said on MSNBC.
 “If you want to heal this nation right now — my party, yes, but our nation — this is sure a hell of a way to do it.”